Crabbet Arabian Stud: Problems at Crabbet Stud

-Lady Anne died in 1917, passing on her titles to her only child, Judith, who became known as Lady Wentworth.
-The Crabbet estate went to Lady Anne's granddaughters, as did what horses she still owned in England.
+When Lady Anne died in 1917, the Crabbet estate went to her granddaughters, as did the horses she still owned in England.
 Judith had already purchased back some animals that Wilfred had sold to third parties and thus had a small herd of her own.
-Wilfrid then attempted to seize the horses and land, making a nighttime raid on Crabbet and initially taking all of the horses, including those already legally owned by his daughter.
+Wilfrid attempted to seize the horses and land, including those already legally owned by his daughter.
 The mare Bukra, too near foaling to travel, was shot on Wilfred's orders.
-Bitter and anxious to pay off his creditors, Wilfrid sold 37 horses, exporting several to W.R.
+Wilfrid was in financial difficulties and sold 37 horses, exporting several to W.R.
 Brown's Maynesboro stud in the United States.
-Between thefts and sales of horses at Newbuildings, many horses of the original Blunt breeding program were lost to Crabbet.
-In turn, Judith and her children forcibly took her favorite mare, Riyala, from Wilfrid's stable, and purchased back many horses from their new owners.
+Between thefts and sales of horses at Newbuildings, many horses of the original breeding program were lost to Crabbet.

+Judith and her children forcibly took back her favorite mare, Riyala, from Wilfrid's stable, and purchased back many horses from their new owners.

 A protracted lawsuit ensued between Wilfred and both his granddaughters' trustee and his daughter.
-Eventually the courts ruled against him.
 At one point, after Wilfred had shot seven more horses, the trustee obtained an injunction to prevent the sale or destruction of any more animals.

 In 1921, the court declared that Wilfrid's seizure of horses was illegal, and that even the deed of partition was invalid, having been signed by Lady Anne "under duress".
-Judith was able to buy out her daughters' share in the estate from the trustee, who was anxious to liquidate the assets.
-Upon Wilfrid's death in 1922, Judith bought Caxtons Farm from her father's executors and finally reunited the entire stud.
+Judith was able to buy out her daughters' share in the estate from the trustee.
+Upon Wilfrid's death in 1922, Judith bought Caxtons Farm from her father's executors and reunited the entire stud.